cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

 ## 2.1.
 Service agreement

 The basis of this ontology revolves around the `fibo-fnd-pas-pas:ServiceAgreement` concept to specify the agreed upon service requirements and terms.
 The general usage of this concept can be found as part of the [OntoService](https://www.theworldavatar.com/kg/ontoservice/) ontology, including its duration, involved parties, payment obligations, and commitments, as well as the organisation profiles in the [OntoProfile](https://www.theworldavatar.com/kg/ontoprofile/) ontology.
-This section specifically demonstrates the extension of `OntoService` and `OntoProfile` to the waste operation industry.
+This ontology specifically demonstrates the extension of `OntoService` and `OntoProfile` to the waste operation industry.

 Figure 1: TBox representation for a Waste Service Agreement following the FIBO ontology